 4.4.
 Step Four

 Where the matter is more serious, or you feel that your Line Manager or [insert role of contact] has not addressed your concern, or you prefer not to raise it with them for any reason, you should liaise with the independent confidential reporting line.
-Safecall provide the independent confidential reporting line where you can raise your concerns and be assured they will be fully addressed.
-Calls are handled by skilled staff and will be treated in complete confidence.
+Safecall provides an independent confidential reporting line where you can raise your concerns and be assured they will be fully addressed.
+Calls are handled by skilled staff and will be treated with complete confidence.
 A report of the call will be sent to Group General Counsel.
-Safecall will not disclose your name to Howden Group Holdings, if you wish to remain anonymous.
+Safecall will not disclose your name to Howden Group Holdings if you wish to remain anonymous.

 You can contact Safecall at any time on the Freephone number: 0800 915 1571

 Singapore: 002 800 72332255 (M1)

 The Safecall line is available 24/7 365 days a year.
 Alternatively, Safecall can be contacted via e-mail [email protected] or via the web www.safecall.co.uk/report.

 Details of the Safecall service can also be found on Safecall posters, which you may find in the office and on the intranet.